 To prepare for this journey, Nicholas and Erin spent three months taking Spanish lessons in central Mexico, in the city of Guanajuato.
 After a year, they’re both functional enough to get by and tell a few stories along the way.
 To explore the country, they primarily used the well-developed bus system, but they also flew between major cities, and occasionally they rented a car, hired boats (in the Yucatan) or rode horses (in Oaxaca and Michoacán).

 To Nicholas and Erin there seemed to be a festival every day.
 They experienced Día de Los Muertos in Pátzcuaro; Semana Santa in Valladolid; Cinco de Mayo in Puebla; the annual festival in Oaxaca City; and the incredible event of millions of monarch butterflies arriving in central Mexico’s mountaintops for the winter.

 All of this travel, experience and work is going into Nicholas’ latest creation.
 He is producing Mágico for the 2018–19 concert season.
 When sharing the diversity and warmth of Mexico with their audiences, orchestras can expect a rich palette of Mexican and Latin-inspired music options.
-The final music selections and more will be available in the spring of 2017.
+The final music selections and more will be available in the summer of 2017.
 The beauty and magic of Mexico that you never hear about in the news will be in concert halls soon.